NVIDIA/cloud-native-docs/gpu-operator/google-gke.rst

 Perform the following steps to create a GKE cluster with the ``gcloud`` CLI and use Google driver installer to manage the GPU driver.
 You can create a node pool that uses a Container-Optimized OS node image or a Ubuntu node image.

 #.
-Create the cluster.
+Create the node pool.
    Refer to `Running GPUs in GKE Standard clusters <https://cloud.google.com/kubernetes-engine/docs/how-to/gpus#create>`__ in the GKE documentation.

-   When you create the cluster, specify the following additional ``gcloud`` command-line options:
+   When you create the node pool, specify the following additional ``gcloud`` command-line options to disable GKE features that are not supported with the Operator:

    - ``--node-labels="gke-no-default-nvidia-gpu-device-plugin=true"``